antonfirsov/docs/2015/12-week2/2015-12-15-week-in-dotnet.md

 send them to me in advance at beleroy at microsoft.

 As always, huge thank yous to all who sent messages of encouragement and contributions.
-If you would like to participate too, if you wrote a great blog post, or just read one, if you want to show an amazing new contribution, if you've written a useful library, we'd love to hear from you, and feature it on future posts.
+You can participate too.
+Did you write a great blog post, or just read one?
+Do you want everyone to know about an amazing new contribution or a useful library?
+We'd love to hear from you, and feature your contributions on future posts.
 You can send me an email to beleroy at Microsoft, or you can [comment on this gist](https://gist.github.com/bleroy/5360f02aaad026eb0b7e) with new links, or you can simply leave us a pointer in the comment section below.